VR Group: International services

 Railway bridge connecting the Finnish Tornio with Swedish Haparanda.

+The railway line from Tornio in Finland to Haparanda in Sweden over the Torne River Railway Bridge was electrified by 2025 with the intention to re-establish crossborder services.
+A subsidy for the service was added to the Finnish government budget as an amendment during 2026, and as of June 2026, the service start is planned for August 2026.
+VR previously operated trains to Haparanda in 1988, and the Swedish State Railways withdrew its service from Luleå, Sweden to Tornio, Finland in 1992.

 Before the Russian invasion of Ukraine, VR operated jointly with Russian Railways a passenger rail service named Allegro between Helsinki and Saint Petersburg.
 However due to sanctions imposed on Russia as a result of the Russian invasion of Ukraine, all passenger rail traffic between Finland and Russia has been suspended in March 2022, and the rolling stock has since been parked.
-These trains were in late 2023 taken over by VR, and will re-enter service in Finnish domestic traffic in late 2025.

-The railway line from Finland to Haparanda, Sweden over the Torne River Railway Bridge was electrified by 2025.
-VR has proposed re-instating passenger service to Haparanda assuming a subsidy for the service is given, but that was not included in the Finnish 2026 budget.
-VR's predecessor previously terminated its traffic to Haparanda in 1988, and the Swedish State Railways withdrew its traffic from Luleå, Sweden to Tornio, Finland in 1992.
+These trains were in late 2023 taken over by VR, and have re-entered service as Pendolino Plus trains in November 2025, travelling between Helsinki and Turku (service began on the 3rd of November 2025) and Helsinki and Oulu (service began on the 15th of December 2025).
+The trains are aimed specifically at business travelers and commuters, and they are meeting the growing demand.
+There are currently four Pendolino Plus trains and they have begun service in November, partially replacing some IC and Pendolino trains on some routes.